Options for Individual Caregivers

 In the Know’s Caregiver Certification series is valid for caregivers in these states:

 A handful of states have strict requirements for initial training.
-If you live in AZ, AR, GA, IL, LA, ME, MA, MN, NV, NE, NM, NY, VA, PN, VA, or WA, follow your workplace guidelines, contact your state’s Board of Nursing, or look for training from your local community college.
+If you live in AZ, AR, GA, IL, LA, ME, MA, MN, NJ, NV, NE, NM, NY, VA, PA, RI, VA, or WA, follow your workplace guidelines, contact your state’s Board of Nursing, or look for training from your local community college.

 What is a non-medical caregiver?